Deuteronomy 12

 Notes

 The warning in verses 29-30 addresses a subtle danger: curiosity about pagan worship.
-The hypothetical question -- "How did these nations serve their gods?" -- seems innocent enough, motivated perhaps by cultural interest.
-But Moses recognizes that religious curiosity in a pagan context leads to imitation.
-The verb תִּנָּקֵשׁ ("be ensnared, be trapped") in verse 30 is a hunting term: Israel is the prey, and pagan religion is the trap.
+The hypothetical question -- "How did these nations serve their gods?" -- may seem innocent, perhaps motivated by cultural interest.
+But Moses recognizes that religious curiosity in a pagan context can lead to imitation.
+The verb תִּנָּקֵשׁ ("be ensnared, be trapped") in verse 30 is a hunting term: Israel is the prey, and pagan religion the trap.

-Verse 31 provides the ultimate justification for the prohibition by naming the most extreme Canaanite practice: child sacrifice.
-The phrase "they burn their sons and their daughters in the fire to their gods" (גַּם אֶת בְּנֵיהֶם וְאֶת בְּנֹתֵיהֶם יִשְׂרְפוּ בָאֵשׁ לֵאלֹהֵיהֶם) refers to the practice of offering children as burnt sacrifices to deities like Molech.
-Archaeological evidence from Canaanite and Phoenician sites (notably the Tophet at Carthage) confirms the historical reality of child sacrifice in this cultural world.
-The prophets would later condemn Israel for adopting exactly this practice (2 Kings 16:3, 2 Kings 21:6, Jeremiah 7:31, Ezekiel 16:20-21).
+Verse 31 brings the argument to its most abhorrent expression: child sacrifice.
+The phrase גַּם אֶת בְּנֵיהֶם וְאֶת בְּנֹתֵיהֶם יִשְׂרְפוּ בָאֵשׁ לֵאלֹהֵיהֶם ("they even burn their sons and their daughters in the fire to their gods") refers to the offering of children as burnt sacrifices to deities like Molech.
+Archaeological evidence from Canaanite and Phoenician sites, notably the Tophet at Carthage, confirms the historical reality of child sacrifice in this cultural world.
+The prophets would later condemn Israel for adopting this very practice (2 Kings 16:3, 2 Kings 21:6, Jeremiah 7:31, Ezekiel 16:20-21).

-Verse 32 closes the chapter with the canonical integrity principle first stated in Deuteronomy 4:2: "You shall not add to it or take away from it."
+Verse 32 closes the chapter with the principle first stated in Deuteronomy 4:2: "You shall not add to it or take away from it."
 God's instructions for worship are complete and sufficient.
-Human innovation in worship -- whether through addition or subtraction -- is a violation of divine authority.
-The placement of this command at the close of the centralization law underscores that Israel's worship must be entirely shaped by God's word, not by Canaanite precedent or human creativity.
+Human innovation in worship -- whether by addition or subtraction -- violates divine authority.
+The placement of this command at the close of the centralization law underscores that Israel's worship must be shaped by God's word, not by Canaanite precedent or human creativity.